-If a unit under warranty fails, it will be repaired or exchanged at our option for a properly functioning unit in similar or better condition.
+If a product, subsystem or component under warranty fails, it will be repaired or exchanged at our option for a properly functioning unit in similar or better condition.
 Such repairs or exchanges will be made FOB Factory/Los Angeles or the location of our nearest factory representative or authorized distributor.